KofiAdu/ds-ml-studies/README.md

 # Machine Learning & Data Science Projects

-This repository contains a collection of Jupyter notebooks I created while learning core Machine Learning and Data Science algorithms.
+This repository contains a collection of Jupyter notebooks I created while learning core Machine Learning algorithms.
 Each notebook focuses on a specific concept or model, with hands-on examples, explanations, and visualizations.

 ## Contents